The Bells of St Wilfrid's, Kibworth

-The oldest bell in the tower of St Wilfrid's has been ringing out across Kibworth for four hundred years.
+The oldest bell in the tower of St Wilfrid's has been ringing out across Kibworth for over four hundred years.
 It was made in 1618 by George Oldfield, a famous bell-founder from Nottingham.
 Two of its companions are almost the same age, having been cast just three years later.

 One hundred years later, Thomas Eayre of Kettering added a further two bells.
 Eayre was another fine craftsman.
 He used thin strips of wood to measure and record the shape and size of the bells he most admired, so he could recreate their sound.
+He was also a skilled clockmaker.

 Just a few weeks before the peel was performed, there was another special occasion.
 On 8th October 1910, Frederick Staniforth, one of the bell ringers, then aged twenty-one years, was married to Mary Elizabeth Hancock.
 It seems the bell ringers marked the occasion and the local professional photographer Walter Bale recorded the bell ringers' celebration of the event.
+Bale worked from his home and studio at 49 High Street, next door to what is presently the Gems Emporium.

 The bells of St Wilfrid's have been part of the social fabric of Kibworth for so many years.
 Next Sunday morning or Wednesday evening, open your windows and listen!